saquib77/DMBS_Project/README.md

 # Decision Making Bash Script

 ### How to use  :
-> run 'click.sh' file with one command line argument that must '.sh' file that have information.
+> Run 'click.sh' file with one command line argument that must '.sh' file that have information.
 Example: ./main click.sh
 then run file on 'Terminal'.

 ### portability :
-> we have a file name credentials.json file you can edit that file in order to change credential information according to user  the contain information about  database,user,password and localhost.
+> We have a file name credentials.json file you can edit that file in order to change credential information according to user  the contain information about  database,user,password and localhost.

 ### Description :